1995 NBA Finals: Media coverage

 In the United States, the NBA Finals was broadcast on NBC television, with Marv Albert, Matt Guokas and Bill Walton calling the action.
 Ahmad Rashad, Hannah Storm, and Jim Gray served as sideline reporters, and studio coverage was handled by Bob Costas, Julius Erving and Peter Vecsey.
+The games aired locally on NBC affiliates KPRC-TV (Houston) and WESH (Orlando).

 National radio coverage was provided by the NBA Radio Network, with Joe McConnell and Wes Unseld on the call.
 After the season, NBA Radio was dissolved and subsequent national radio broadcasts of the NBA Finals would be handled by ESPN Radio.

 Aftermath

+The Rockets 1995 title run is considered one of the toughest in NBA history, along with the 1969 Celtics and 2011 Mavericks.
+They did not hold home-court advantage in any round and beat three teams with a .700 winning percentage or better (the fourth team they beat, the 57-win Orlando Magic, were just one win from a .707 win percentage).
+In addition, Hakeem Olajuwon's 1995 playoffs is considered one of the best individual runs from a star player, as he averaged 33 points on .531 shooting, 10.3 rebounds, and 2.81 blocks in 42.2 minutes across 22 games.

+After two straight NBA championships, the Rockets changed their primary logo, which showed a light blue rocket flying past a red basketball with the team name "Rockets", and added new pinstripe uniforms adding dark navy blue to their color scheme.
+The new look initially faced criticism from fans, who felt it deviated too much from the team's previous iconic identity.
+However, over time, the new logo and colors have become more widely accepted.

-The Rockets' title reign ended in 1996, when they were swept by the Seattle SuperSonics in the second round.
+The Rockets' title reign ended in 1996, when they were swept by the Seattle Supersonics in the second round.
 The Sonics were also the last team to beat the Rockets in the playoffs prior to their championship run, having eliminated them in the second round in 1993.
-That year, the Rockets won 48 games and achieved the fourth seed.
-The following offseason, they acquired former NBA MVP Charles Barkley in a trade, but age and injuries would take its toll and the closest the Rockets would achieve after their two-year championship reign was a six-game loss to the Utah Jazz in the 1997 Western Conference Finals.
+During the subsequent offseason, the Rockets made a blockbuster acquisition in the offseason by securing the services of former NBA MVP and 9-time All-Star Charles Barkley.
+But age and injuries would take its toll on Barkley as this led to the Rockets falling short of being unable to replicate their previous success after their two-year consecutive championship reign, with their closest achievement being a six-game defeat to the Utah Jazz led by Karl Malone and John Stockton in the 1997 Western Conference finals.
+As of 2025, this marks the most recent appearance by the Rockets in the finals.